Nakishev/MarkaStandards/README.md

 Tag releases in `main` with version numbers.
 For small/training projects, `main` and `dev` branches may suffice.

+Git branches naming convention:

+- Use lowercase letters and hyphens to separate words (kebab-case)
+- Include a category prefix like feature/, bugfix/, hotfix/, or docs/
+- Keep names descriptive but concise
+- Incorporate issue or ticket numbers when applicable
+- Avoid using only numbers
+- Use clear, meaningful names that explain the branch's purpose

+Examples:

+- feature/add-user-authentication
+- bugfix/login-page-error
+- hotfix/security-vulnerability-123

+In projects with extreme level of collaboration, it is acceptable to put developer initials in the branch name.
+Typical format in this case: [category]/[initials]-[description]

+Examples:

+- feature/jd-user-login
+- bugfix/mp-database-connection

 ### Code Style and Formatting

 Maintain high-quality, consistent, and maintainable code by establishing corporate code standards and enforcing them via automated git hooks or dedicated tasks in CI/CD pipelines.